A Blueprint for Change

 Greener Vision works with partners towards finding solutions to major challenges

-THE TABULA PROJECT – A Blueprint for Change If we are to rise to the challenge of addressing our most serious social, environmental and systemic problems we must start by looking at ourselves.
+THE TABULA PROJECT – A Blueprint for Change contends that if we are to rise to the challenge of addressing our most serious social, environmental and systemic problems we must start by looking at ourselves.

 We need a radical realignment of how we perceive ourselves in relation to others and the environment on which we depend.
 We are wired to focus on immediate self-interest, but the result is a lack of systemic wisdom.
 We need to think and act in a global long term context.
 Such a realignment could be beneficial and potentially transformative for businesses, governments and all parts of society.